Galadrin/py-vercel/README.md

 ### Avoiding the `index.py` file

-If having an extra file in your project is troublesome or seems unecessary, it's also possible to configure Now to use your application directly, without passing it through `index.py`.
+If having an extra file in your project is troublesome or seems unecessary, it's also possible to configure Vercel to use your application directly, without passing it through `index.py`.

 If your WSGI application lives in `vercel_app/wsgi.py` and is named `application`,